/ Human Resources

 General Recruitment and Hiring Procedures

 The College will engage in an open recruitment process for filling new positions and locating replacement personnel.
-Our recruitment and hiring practices utilize the online applicant system Neogov.
-Departments hiring should contact the Human Resources Office for information on accessing and completing the steps below in the Neogov system.
+Our recruitment and hiring practices will advance our goal of building a work force of persons committed to the mission of the College.

 To facilitate the efficient recruitment of candidates, the following guidelines should be followed:

-1. A "Personnel Requisition Form" will be created in Neogov and the necessary authorizations will be secured prior to the search.
+1. A hiring manager will create a requisition (job description) in the applicant system and the necessary approvals will be secured prior to any search.

-2. An electronic posting of the position will be posted on the Human Resources web site.
+2. An electronic posting of the position will be posted on the Colleges job landing page, accessible via the Human Resources web site.

-3. Appropriate outside advertising will be coordinated by the Human Resources Office, including postings with the veterans organizations, and state unemployment agencies.
+3. Appropriate outside advertising will be coordinated by the Human Resources Office and the hiring manager.

-4. The hiring department will conduct campus interviews and special effort should be made to consider candidates from under-represented groups.
+5. The search committee will conduct campus and/or virtual interviews and special effort should be made to consider candidates from under-represented groups.

-5. Reference and background checks will be conducted on final candidates whom are being considered for a position with the College.
+6. Reference checks will be conducted on final candidates whom are being considered for a position with the College.

 Employee Identification Card Policy

 The College recognizes that an I.D. card provides employees and their families with many valued benefits.
-These benefits include: use of the Dow Physical Education Center, free general admission to College athletic events, discount fees for numerous cultural activities, use of other College facilities including parking and a discount on bookstore purchases.
-It has therefore become necessary to establish policies governing the issue and use of cards.
+These benefits include: use of the Dow Physical Education Center and DeVos Fieldhouse, free general admission to College athletic events (with some limitations), discount fees for numerous cultural activities, use of other College facilities including parking and a discount on bookstore purchases.

 Photo I.D. cards are issued at no cost to all regular non-student employees who are paid through the College payroll.
-The Human Resources Office is responsible for authorizing the distribution and annual validation of cards.
+The Human Resources Office is responsible for authorizing the issuance of cards by Campus Safety.
 The following I.D. card categories and guidelines are followed:

-• Staff Card: ID’s are validated with a sticker for a twelve (12) month period for all regular employees.
-The card provides full benefits to the employee and his or her dependents.
+• Staff Card — The card provides full benefits to the employee and his or her dependents.
 Dependents desiring a Dow Card need to contact the Dow Center.
-Single employees are given a guest privilege that allows them to attend College activities and use College facilities with a guest at no charge.
-New validation stickers for cards are issued each fall semester.
+Single employees are given a guest privilege that allows them to attend College activities and use College facilities with a guest at no charge. .

-• Retired Employee Card: Employees who retire from active service at the College on or after the age of 65 (or age 60 with 10 years of Hope College service) or through a College Early Retirement Plan are eligible to receive an honorary lifetime I.D. that will provide the same benefits described above for regular, active employees.
-Spouses of deceased retirees shall become eligible for an honorary activity card providing a continuation of benefits.
-Should the spouse remarry, the card shall expire on the date of the remarriage.
+• Retired Employee Card — Employees who retire from active service at the College on or after the age of 65 or through a College Early Retirement Plan are eligible to keep their I.D. that will provide the same benefits described in paragraph one for regular, active employees.

 Absenteeism and Tardiness

 All employees are normally expected to work the full amount of their scheduled assigned daily work shift.
-Employees are not required to punch in at a time clock, but are expected to observe normal working hours as indicated.
+Hourly employees are not required to punch in at a time clock, but are expected to truthfully report their hours on their timesheets.

 If for any reason you will be late or absent from work, it is your responsibility to notify your immediate supervisor before the workday begins.
-It is also your responsibility to accurately report any absences or tardiness on your weekly time card.
 Failure to report such instances in a manner deemed accurate by the College, or absences and/or tardiness which, in the College’s opinion, is excessive, may result in discipline or discharge.
 Should the absence be for more than one day, the employee is expected to continue to apprise his/her supervisor of the situation.

 Breaks/Chapel/Exercise